 "But I'm not," Violet protested, her voice barely audible.

-“You are,” I replied as gently as I could.
-“You had something terrible happen to you, and I can’t even begin to understand it, but I think getting out of the house and doing things will be good for you.
-I hope you agree that the baseball game we went to, playing video games at my apartment, and doing homework together were all good things.”
+"Yes, you are," I replied as gently as I could.
+"You had something terrible happen to you, and I can't even begin to understand it, but I think getting out of the house and doing things will be good for you.
+I hope you agree that the baseball game we went to, playing video games at my apartment, and doing homework together were all good things."

 "They were," Violet replied tentatively.

-“Then why not continue to do those things, expand your activities, and begin to really live life?
+"Then why not continue to do those things, expand your activities, and begin to really live life?
 The evil people who mistreated you are in prison.
-There’s no reason you should behave like a prisoner.
-In fact, that’s how I see Doctor Lochner now — like the warden at a jail.
-I’m sure she helped you, but now she’s holding you back.
-I plan to tell her that.”
+There's no reason you should behave like a prisoner.
+In fact, that's how I see Doctor Lochner now -- like the warden at a prison.
+I'm sure she helped you, but now she's holding you back.
+I plan to tell her that."

 "Are you sure you should?"